Dil Bechara: India

-In his review for Filmfare, Devesh Sharma mentioned: "Perhaps this film, with its message of positivity, of hope, of love, is the perfect swan-song from Sushant for his legion of fans..."
+Devesh Sharma of Filmfare mentioned, "Perhaps this film, with its message of positivity, of hope, of love, is the perfect swan-song from Sushant for his legion of fans..."
 Assigning 3.5 stars (out of 5), he noted the film direction to pick shades of Rajesh Khanna's 1971 film Anand.
-Saibal Chatterjee for NDTV wrote: "The film will obviously always belong to Sushant Singh Rajput – on the money all the way, his performance demonstrates exactly why the chops he possessed weren't ordinary."
+Saibal Chatterjee for NDTV wrote, "The film will obviously always belong to Sushant Singh Rajput – on the money all the way, his performance demonstrates exactly why the chops he possessed weren't ordinary."
 He scored the film 3 out of 5.
 Taran Adarsh gave it four stars out of five.
 He described the film as a "beautiful love story.
 Sushant Singh Rajput is top notch, charismatic in light moments, makes you moist-eyed in emotional parts.
 Sanjana Sanghi is wonderful."
 Komal Nahta of Film Information called "It dull and depressing."
 Sreeparna Sengupta of The Times of India gave the film 3.5 stars (out of 5).
-She praised: "Given its poignant premise, ‘Dil Bechara’ makes for a very emotional watch.
+She praised: "Given its poignant premise, Dil Bechara makes for a very emotional watch.
 Even as the story's underlying message, of celebrating life despite knowing the inevitable, injects it with an infectious energy."
-At Scroll Magazine, Udita Jhunjhunwala reviewed in positive: "Sushant Singh Rajput’s final film is a moving experience."
+At Scroll Magazine, Udita Jhunjhunwala reviewed in positive: "Sushant Singh Rajput's final film is a moving experience."
 In his review for The Hindu, Kennith Rozario said the film was a surreal experience that bridges reality and fiction although quite shallow in its storytelling.